LuciChan/lucichan-src/README.md

 # lucichan-src

-+ this is just tinyib-mappy but modified
+LuciChan source code

-# a
++ also this is just tinyib-mappy but modified